 ARC Framework AI Navigating Intelligence

-HGAA Standard — First Edition (March 2026)
+HGAA Standard — VERSION 1.2 (May 2026)

 What This Is (and Why it Matters)